-Voice Demo Accessibility: Reaching Every Buyer Through Conversation
+Voice Demo Accessibility: Reaching Every B2B Buyer

 A blind procurement analyst at a Fortune 500 company needs to evaluate your SaaS platform.
 She opens your interactive demo.
 The clickthrough tour is built entirely on screenshot overlays with image-based hotspots.
 Her screen reader cannot parse any of it.
-She tabs through the page and gets nothing — no alt text, no semantic markup, no way to understand what she is supposed to click.
+She tabs through the page and gets nothing, no alt text, no semantic markup, no way to understand what she is supposed to click.
 She closes the tab and moves to your competitor, who lets her talk to an AI demo agent instead.
 She says "Show me the reporting dashboard" and the agent walks her through it verbally while navigating the live product.
 She completes the evaluation in twelve minutes.

 That is not a hypothetical.
 Scenarios like this play out constantly, and most SaaS companies have no idea they are losing these deals.